smeade/programming-elixir-book-notes/chapter15:MultipleProcesses/README.md

 * handling of concurrent processing of spawned processes across cores
 * the passing of messages between a scheduler and a server

-This code and the Fibonacci Server message flow diagram in Dave's book is a great reminder of thinking in terms of messages.
-Interestingly, object-orientated code is also intended to be one in which passing messages between objects is the primary design consideration.
-Yet somewhere along the way the focus moved from the messages to the objects themselves.
+In Dave's book, the code in this chapter and the Fibonacci Server message flow diagram in particular are great reminders to think in terms of messages.
+It's interesting that though messages form the foundation of object-orientated code, somewhere along the way the focus moved from the messages to the objects themselves.

-Functional programming and Elixir make the need for, and design of, message handling explicit and forefront.
+The actor model puts message handling explicit and forefront.